Facing the Black Swan - How the Leisure Industry survives COVID-19

 One last piece of advice:

-We know times are rough, but we seem to have discovered a golden rule: Do what you can, and show that you are willing to go the extra step, that you want to do more than the government is asking you to do.
+We know times are rough, but we seem to have discovered a golden rule: Do what you can, and show that you are willing to go the extra step: you want to do more than the government is asking you to do.
 Your customers, or visitors, and employees need to maintain their trust in you; this is how you reassure them.

 We understand that every venue has its own challenges to overcome, and we know we are not the solution to all these problems.

 However, please be aware that we are focused on doing everything that is in our power to ensure minimizing loss and overcoming challenges.
+You can check the related read 3 ideas to keep your leisure venue’s cashflow running during lockdown where we provided different initiatives that will help you keep generating income even if you are closed at this moment.

 Reach out to us to find out how we can help you to get a few steps closer to saving your season.